 Supplementation.
+Supplementation of

-Supplementation of this regulation and establishment of command and local forms are prohibited without prior approval from the Commander, United States Army Claims Service, 4411 Llewellyn Avenue, Fort George G. Meade, MD 20755-5360.
+this regulation and establishment of command and local forms are prohibited without prior approval from the Commander, United States Army Claims Service, 4411 Llewellyn Avenue, Fort George G. Meade, MD 20755-5360.

-Suggested Improvements.
-Users of this regulation are invited to send comments and suggested improvements on DA Form 2028 (Recommended Changes to Publications and Blank Forms) directly to the Commander, United States Army Claims Service, Fort George G. Meade, MD 20755-5360.
+Suggested improvements.
+Users of this regulation are invited to send comments and suggested improvements on DA Form 2028 (Recommended Changes to Publications and Blank Forms) directly to the Commander, United States Army Claims Service, 4411 Llewellyn Avenue, Fort George G. Meade, MD 20755-5360.

 Distribution.
-Distribution of this publication is made in accordance with the initial distribution number (IDN) 092434, intended for command levels B, C, D, and E for Active Army, the Army National Guard of the United States, and the United States Army Reserve.
+This publication is available in electronic media only and is intended for command levels B, C, D, and E for the Active Army, the Army National Guard of the United States, and the U.S. Army Reserve.